Daniel92gh/RAG-chatbot/README.md

-# RAG-chatbot for a Large Hospital System
+# AI Chatbot for a Large Hospital System
-## AI Chatbot for Hospital System

 This AI chatbot is designed to provide quick answers to various questions about a large hospital system, such as: